rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-06-7a6dec89c186fc99-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 stocks:
 - ONELIFE
 tags:
-- surveillance
 - encumbrance
-- promoter-holdings
+- onelife-capital
 - regulatory-framework
+- sast
-- SEBI-SAST
+- shareholding-pattern
-- onelife-capital
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter Encumbrance as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---